Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 Carbomer (carbopol 980)

-You must talk to your doctor if you do not feel better or if you feel worse.
+· You should contact your doctor if you do not feel any improvement or if you feel worse.

-Keep this medicine out of the reach of children.
+Keep this medicine out of reach of children.

-What is in this leaflet?
-1. What is LACRINORM 0.2% eye gel and what is it used for?
+1. What is LACRINORM 0.2%, eye gel and what is it used for?

-2. What you need to know before using LACRINORM 0.2% eye gel?
+2. What information should you know before using LACRINORM 0.2%, eye gel?

-1. WHAT IS LACRINORM 0.2% eye gel AND WHAT IS IT USED FOR?
+1. WHAT IS LACRINORM 0.2%, Ophthalmic Gel AND WHAT IS IT USED FOR?

 Pharmacotherapeutic group: TEAR SUBSTITUTE - ATC code: S01XA20